Today’s recipe

 How to make cherry and dark chocolate cookies

 What is the process for making these cherry and dark chocolate cookies?
 As I mentioned, we first cream the softened butter and the two sugars together until light and fluffy, which gives the cookies structure.
 Add the eggs and vanilla and continue to whisk together.
 Combine the dry ingredients separately, then add them to the wet and fold until no dry spots remain.
 Add the cherries and chocolate, but reserve some for the tops of the cookies.
-Shape the dough into even-sized balls, either used a dough scoop or just a spoon, and put them on a lined baking sheet.
+Shape the dough into even-sized balls, either using a dough scoop or just a spoon, and put them on a lined baking sheet.
 Top with the extra cherries and chocolate that you reserved to make them look pretty.
 Bake for 10-12 minutes – keep an eye on them! – and take them out.
 Let them briefly cool on the baking sheet before transferring to a wire rack to cool completely.
 Enjoy!

 Cherry and Dark Chocolate Chip Cookies